CorradoLanera/gpteasyr/README.md

 #> ✔ Check whether request failed and return parsed
 #> ℹ Tries: 1.
 #> ℹ Prompt token used: 29.
-#> ℹ Response token used: 100.
+#> ℹ Response token used: 90.
-#> ℹ Total token used: 129.
+#> ℹ Total token used: 119.

 str(res)
 #> List of 2
-#>  $ content: chr "Our last course focused on the topic of Digital Marketing in the Age of Social Media.
-It covered various aspect"| __truncated__
+#>  $ content: chr "The last course taught by Professor [Name] was \"Advanced Topics in Environmental Science.\" This course focuse"| __truncated__
 #>  $ tokens :List of 3
 #>   ..$ prompt_tokens    : int 29
-#>   ..$ completion_tokens: int 100
+#>   ..$ completion_tokens: int 90
-#>   ..$ total_tokens     : int 129
+#>   ..$ total_tokens     : int 119
 get_content(res)
-#> [1] "Our last course focused on the topic of Digital Marketing in the Age of Social Media.
-It covered various aspects of online marketing such as social media strategies, content creation, paid advertising, email marketing, and search engine optimization.
-The course combined theoretical knowledge with hands-on practical experience such as creating social media campaigns and analyzing digital marketing analytics data.
-Students also had the opportunity to work on a real-world project for a local business, implementing the skills they learned throughout the course.
-Overall, it was a well-re"
+#> [1] "The last course taught by Professor [Name] was \"Advanced Topics in Environmental Science.\" This course focused on leading-edge issues in the field, such as climate change mitigation strategies, sustainable resource management, and emerging technologies for environmental conservation.
+The students engaged in lively discussions, hands-on fieldwork, and research projects to explore the latest scientific and policy developments in environmental studies.
+The course received positive feedback from students, who appreciated its relevance to current environmental challenges."
 get_tokens(res)
-#> [1] 129
+#> [1] 119
 get_tokens(res, "prompt")
 #> [1] 29
 get_tokens(res, "all")
 #>     prompt_tokens completion_tokens      total_tokens
-#>                29               100               129
+#>                29                90               119
 ```

 ## Easy prompt-assisted creation